5 career moves to make now… and get set for success in the new year.

 3. Update your LinkedIn profile.
 Oh my gosh!
 It frightens me to discover how many people continue to neglect LinkedIn.
 Believe me when I say, LinkedIn is a goldmine when it comes to career opportunities.
 OK… I hear you saying, I’m not looking for a new job right now so I don’t need to be on LinkedIn.

 The truth is – we all need to be on LinkedIn, with an up to date photo, a bit of information about each of your roles and a summary section that makes you sound like a real life, interesting person.

 Creating a presence and relationships through being on LinkedIn is like having insurance for when you are looking for a new role!

 4. Nurture your network.
 This is pretty easy at this time of the year with the festive silly season in full swing.
 Utilise this social time to nurture your relationships or create new relationships with key influences.

 Pick up the phone and check in with people you haven’t spoken to in a while, organise a coffee or lunch date or send an end of year hand written note (yes, snail mail will have a huge impact) to express your appreciation for their support throughout the year.

 People do business with and will support the careers of people they know, like and trust.
 Think relationships first, business second.
-The effort you put into nurture relationships now could pay real dividends for your career next year or the year after that.
+The effort you put into nurturing relationships now could pay real dividends for your career next year or the year after that.

 5. Identify learning opportunities.
 All of the successful leaders I work with are committed to ongoing learning.
-They take the time to identifying areas of growth and invest in themselves.
+They take the time to identify areas of growth and invest in themselves.
 They are very aware that they can’t always rely on their organisation to provide the opportunities that will really make the difference to them personally.

 What are your growth opportunities and what can you put in place next year to fill those gaps?